globus-gladier/gladier-hedm/README.md

 The HEDM flow uses [MIDAS](https://github.com/marinerhemant/MIDAS) for reduction of Near-Field and Far-Field High Energy Diffraction Microscopy (HEDM) data developed at Advanced Photon Source.
 This flow shows using MIADS for on-demand Far-Field analysis.

-The flow is implemented using Globus Flows and relies on funcX to perform remote execution.
+The flow is implemented using Globus Flows and relies on Globus Compute to perform remote execution.

 ## Installing Gladier HEDM

-To run the flow you will need to configure an appropriate environment for the funcX functions to execute.
+To run the flow you will need to configure an appropriate environment for the Globus Compute functions to execute.

-    conda create -n gladier python=3.9 pip
+    conda create -n gladier pip
     conda activate gladier

     git clone https://github.com/globus-gladier/gladier-hedm